 Breastfeeding moms can try some home remedies for treating mild headaches in case they wish to avoid oral medications.

-- Drink adequate water: Breastfeeding moms should make it a point to drink lots of water every day to keep themselves suitably hydrated.
+- Drink Adequate Water: Breastfeeding moms should make it a point to drink lots of water every day to keep themselves appropriately hydrated.

 - Massage: Nursing mothers can go in for gentle massages to relax the aching muscles and de-stress themselves.

-- Right diet: Experts recommend that consuming the right food like apples, lettuce and spinach (which is rich in riboflavin) can bring relief from headaches.
+- Right Diet: Experts recommend that consuming the right food like apples, lettuce, and spinach (which are rich in riboflavin) can bring relief from headaches.

 - Meditation: Breastfeeding moms can try meditation, deep breathing, and listening to comforting music to reduce stress.

-It is essential to detect the probable reasons for the headache during breastfeeding.
+There are means to prevent headache during breastfeeding.
+It is, however, essential to detect the probable reasons for headache during breastfeeding.
 If you keep in mind the likely triggers, suitable steps may be taken to avoid them.
 But if you continue to experience severe headache while breastfeeding, you may opt for safe painkillers after consulting a doctor or neurologist.

-Breastfeeding can bring immense joy to the mother, but it can prove challenging if she is troubled with headaches.
+Breastfeeding can prove challenging if the nursing mother is troubled with headaches.
 Resorting to medication to treat headaches while breastfeeding should not be the first choice as the effects can pass on to the baby through the breast milk.
 Breastfeeding moms may try safe home remedies instead to treat the headaches.
-Extreme caution should be exercised while taking any medication and no medication must be taken without consulting a doctor.
+Extreme caution should be exercised while taking any medication, and no medication must be taken without consulting a doctor.